wilddeer/Sniffer/README.md

 <script src="path/to/sniffer.js"></script>
 ```

-It will run automatically, collect the information on current device/os/browser and put the result in `window.Sniff` object (or expose it via `module.exports`, if available).
+It will run automatically, collect the information on current device/os/browser and put the results in `window.Sniff` object (or expose it via `module.exports`, if available).
 See [“Detection results”](#detection-results) for details.
 Now you can do horrible things:

 ```js
 if (Sniff.os.name=='android' &&